History of Grocery store in Timeline

 Grocery store

-A grocery store, also known as a grocery shop or grocer's shop, is a retail establishment primarily focused on selling a wide variety of food products, both fresh and packaged.
-In the United States, the term 'grocery store' is often used interchangeably with 'supermarket'.
-In the United Kingdom, different types of food retailers are distinguished as grocers or grocery shops.
+A grocery store is a retail establishment that primarily sells a variety of food products, both fresh and packaged.
+In the United States, the term "grocery store" is often used interchangeably with "supermarket."
+In the United Kingdom, food stores are commonly referred to as grocers or grocery shops.

 1916: Piggly Wiggly Opened